makyo/stimmtausch/doc/wishlist.md

 * On that note, means of staging posts (ctrl+enter?)
 * List of open logfiles per world
 * Timestamps (both ui and logging)
+* Connection tiling
+* Using ui only mode as a front end to headless mode
+    * Involves looser coupling between UI and `client`.
+Maybe a socket?